front cover of 21st-Century Hollywood

 Pluto Press, 2018

 How and why has solidarity changed over time?
-Why have different strategies, tactics, and strands of international solidarity emerged or re-emerged at particular moments throughout history?
-And how has the concept of solidarity shaped the history of the US left in particular?
+Why have particular strategies, tactics, and strands of internationalism emerged or re-emerged at particular moments?
+And how has solidarity shaped the history of the US left in particular?

-In Solidarity, Steve Striffler addresses all these questions, offering the first history of US–Latin American solidarity from the Haitian Revolution to the present.
-Striffler traces the history of internationalism through the Cold War, exploring the rise of human rights—and later, labor issues—as the dominant currents of international solidarity.
-He also considers the limitations of today’s solidarity movement, which inherited its organizational infrastructure from the human rights tradition.
+In Solidarity, Steve Striffler addresses these key questions, offering the first history of US-Latin American solidarity from the Haitian Revolution to the present day.
+Striffler traces the history of internationalism through the Cold War, exploring the rise of human rights as the dominant current of international solidarity.
+He also considers the limitations of a solidarity movement today that inherited its organisational infrastructure from the human rights movements.

-Moving beyond conventionally ahistorical analyses of solidarity, Striffler provides a distinctive intervention in the history of progressive politics in both the United States and Latin America.
+Moving beyond conventionally ahistorical analyses of solidarity, here Striffler provides a distinctive intervention in the history of progressive politics in both the US and Latin America, the past and present of US imperialism and anti-imperialism, and the history of human rights and labour internationalism.

 Tom Cohen